Read about Chef Massimo Bottura’s ventures and find out more about the hosted experience in Emilia-Romagna through the eyes of Massimo Bottura.

 “When you shine a light, bad people don’t like it.
 We had a couple of times where they came and put guns to our heads and stole computers and telephones, so we knew we were in the right place, but we were open every night.”

-Through his “Food For Soul” non-profit organization, Bottura brought many Refettorios to various places around the world, 11 and counting with each as a center of good food, sharing, and culture, always targeting a place in need of rejuvenation and restoration.
+Through his “Food For Soul” non-profit organization, Bottura brought many Refettorios to various places worldwide, 11 and counting with each as a center of good food, sharing, and culture, always targeting a place in need of rejuvenation and restoration.

-Whether he is at a Massimo Bottura restaurant, working with a team that outnumbers the diners two to one, or at one of his Refettorios, cooking with other volunteer chefs for hundreds of people… He brings the same acute attention to the quality of the food, the experience of dining, and the role of culture in teaching, uniting, and sharing.
+Whether he is at a Massimo Bottura restaurant, working with a team that outnumbers the diners two to one, or at one of his Refettorios, cooking with other volunteer chefs for hundreds of people, he brings the same acute attention to the quality of the food, the dining experience, and the role of culture in teaching, uniting, and sharing.

 That’s how his first came to be — Refettorio Ambrosiano — based in Greco, one of Milan’s poorest districts, serving food to the homeless, disadvantaged, and refugees.

 This is Bottura’s vision in action – social gestures that create a collective spirit.
-This is the vision that drives him to play football with refugee teens outside the Refettorio or create recipes for his local cheese, Parmigiano Reggiano.
+This vision drives him to play football with refugee teens outside the Refettorio or create recipes for his local cheese, Parmigiano Reggiano.

 It causes him to invest in modern art that he hopes will help his diners decode the messages contained in the unique Massimo Bottura recipes, many of which dissect the essential features of famous dishes and reconstruct them in exciting new ways that Bottura describes as “we break things, we rebuild things”.